 These are the most important, but also the most price and performance-sensitive products in the PC ecosystem.
 They are also the products that we will potentially be recommending to you years after their initial launch.

 PC Gamer uses a 100-point scoring system, expressed as a percentage.
 The descriptions and examples here are meant to clarify what those scores most often mean to us.
 Scores are a convenient summation of the reviewer's opinion, but it's worth underlining that they're not the review itself.

-is awarded in addition to the score at the discretion of the PC Gamer staff and represents exceptional quality or innovation.
+The Editor's Choice Award is awarded in addition to the score at the discretion of the PC Gamer staff and represents exceptional quality or innovation.

-Changing a score after a review has been published is impractical and problematic.
+† Changing a games' score after a review has been published is impractical and problematic.
 Scores are disseminated so widely online that the first score we grant is likely to be the one that sticks, and altering it will cause confusion.
 Given that many of our readers will learn about our verdict through aggregation services and other sites, we weigh on the side of consistency rather than selectively re-scoring the vast number of games that are updated.

 We always value accuracy over timeliness when it comes to issuing a score—in some cases, we may wait longer to review games or post review-in-progress articles to make sure we get it right.
 That said, a review has to act as a snapshot of a game's worth at the point of release: it'd be impossible to maintain an accurate living document of the value of every game on the PC.
 Where problems arise after the launch of a game that warrant a second look, we'll let you know about them through subsequent articles.
 A score cannot be predictive, but we can react to new developments through post-release coverage.

 Sign up to get the best content of the week, and great gaming deals, as picked by the editors.